2026-06-10T21:08:08Z by Showboat 0.6.1

 The Giver (Lois Lowry)

-harvested: 9 raw id(s) -> normalized: 10 (incl. derived + title_author)
+harvested: 9 raw id(s) -> normalized: 10 (incl. derived + a title-author match)

 wikidata Q258953 -> —